Fighting for breath

 Our story is Macauley's story, and the stories of the 10,000 others living in the UK with this terrible condition.
 It's a story of hope, but to keep giving people hope we need to keep funding cutting-edge research into new treatments and providing trusted information and support to the people that rely on us.
 We need to shout louder than ever before for fair treatment and access to medicine.
 And to do all that - we need to raise funds.

-There are plenty of ways to do something you love while supporting the Trust's vital work.
-However you help, you're not just supporting people with cystic fibrosis and their families, but academics, researchers, clinicians and the whole CF community.
-Welcome to Team CF!
+By helping, you're not just supporting people with cystic fibrosis and their families, but academics, researchers, clinicians and the whole CF community.